Davidskiedoo/Smart-Contract-Management-ETH-AVAX/README.md

 Overview

-This project is designed to provide management functionalities for smart contracts deployed on both Ethereum and Avalanche blockchains.
-It facilitates tasks such as deployment, interaction, and monitoring of smart contracts.
+This project provides a demonstration of basic ATM functionalities implemented on Ethereum and Avalanche blockchains.
+It consists of two main components: a React frontend for interacting with the smart contract and a Solidity smart contract implementing the ATM functionalities.

 ## Requirements
 To interact with the smart contract, you'll need: